HLPugs/HLPugs.tf/README.md

 Front end for the Captain Draft & Mix PUG Service under [HLPugs.tf](https://hlpugs.tf).
 The goal of this project is to create a tool for Captain Draft & Mix PUGs in Team Fortress 2 that is customizable and extendable.

-This front end is written using React + Typescript. [`create-react-app`](https://github.com/facebook/create-react-app) along with [`react-scripts-ts`](https://github.com/wmonk/create-react-app-typescript) were used to bootstrap this project.
-[Socket.IO](https://socket.io) is being used for all communications with the back end.

 ## Getting Started

 ### Prerequisites